otto-de/api-guidelines/guidelines/020_guidelines/060_resources/2030_must-support-pagination.md

 - Cursor-based pagination

 Choosing the right approach depends entirely on the constraints of the service.
-There is no preference over which one to choose, they both have their advantages.
+There is no preference of which one to choose, they both have their advantages.

 ||| accordion Offset/limit-based pagination { begin }
-Offset based pagination allows navigation of the result by specifying an offset.
+Offset or limit-based pagination allows the navigation of the result by specifying an offset.

-Page based pagination means the result set is further divided into pages of a certain size and you navigate by providing the page number instead of just an offset.
+This kind of pagination is ususally implemented as page-based pagination, that means, the result set is further divided into pages of a certain size and you navigate by providing the page number instead of just an offset.
 This is the most common approach to do pagination, especially for traditional RDBM systems.

-**Pros**
+PROs

 - well-known pattern
 - wide support for server and client

-**Cons**
+CONs

-- assumes fixed length / window is fixed: next page might contain previous elements or skip elements if elements were inserted or deleted in the meantime.
+- assumes fixed length / fixed window: next page might contain previous elements or skip elements if elements were inserted or deleted in the meantime.
 Should be avoided for frequently updated collections.

-**Example**
+Example:

 ```json
 {